On the statistical theory of self-gravitating collisionless dark matter flow: Introduction

+Traditionally, two distinct approaches have been applied to study the velocity field from N-body system, i.e. a halo-based approach and a statistical approach.
+In halo-based approach, all haloes are identified in N-body simulation with various statistics defined for particle velocity in haloes and velocity of haloes.
+Using this approach, velocity distributions of dark matter particles that maximize system entropy can be rigorously formulated \citep{Xu:2021-The-maximum-entropy-distributi}.
+An alternative strategy without identifying haloes, i.e. a statistical approach, works with statistical measures, such as the correlation and spectrum functions, to make statistical statement about SG-CFD.
+In this approach, haloes are not explicitly considered.
+Instead, we focus on the scale and redshift dependence of these statistical measures, which are crucial for structure formation and dynamics on both small and large scales \citep{Kitaura:2016-Bayesian-redshift-space-distor,Pueblas:2009-Generation-of-vorticity-and-ve, Xu:2022-Two-thirds-law-for-pairwise-ve}.
 However, it is not a trivial task to extract and characterize the statistics of velocity field from N-body simulations.
-Some fundamental problems are: \begin{enumerate} \item velocity field is defined everywhere in the entire phase space, but is only sampled by N-body simulations at discrete locations of particles.
-This sampling has a poor quality at locations with low particle density that leads to large uncertainties on the measure of velocity power spectrum \citep{Jennings:2011-Modelling-redshift-space-disto}. \item the velocity field can be multi-valued and discontinuous after shell-crossing due to the collisionless nature.
+Some fundamental problems are: \begin{enumerate} \item The velocity field is defined everywhere in the entire phase space, but is only sampled by N-body simulations at discrete locations of particles.
+This sampling has a poor quality at locations with low particle density that leads to large uncertainties on the measure of velocity power spectrum \citep{Jennings:2011-Modelling-redshift-space-disto}. \item The velocity field can be multi-valued and discontinuous after shell-crossing due to the collisionless nature.
 The traditional statistical approach involves computing the power spectrum of velocity (and its gradients) in Fourier space \citep{Pueblas:2009-Generation-of-vorticity-and-ve,Hahn:2015-The-properties-of-cosmic-veloc,Jelic_Cizmek:2018-The-generation-of-vorticity-in}.
 It uses cloud-in-cell (CIC) \citep{Hockney:1988-Computer-Simulation-Using-Part} or triangular-shaped-cloud (TSC) schemes to project density/velocity fields onto the regular mesh, which unavoidably introduces a finite sampling error \citep{Baugh:1994-A-Comparison-of-the-Evolution-,Baugh:1995-A-Comparison-of-the-Evolution-}. \end{enumerate}

 Since both real- and Fourier-space contain the same information, there is no reason for preference of one over the other except the computational cost.
-Directly working on the density/velocity fields in real-space avoids an additional layer of systematic errors and information loss due to the mapping of particles onto structured grid and the conversion between real- and Fourier-space.
+Directly working on the density/velocity fields in real-space avoids an additional layer of systematic errors and information loss due to the mapping of particles onto structured grid and the conversion from Fourier-space to real space.